 Small Fruits & Edibles

-Nothing could be easier than growing small fruits and edibles in your garden.
-AND nothing could be better than fresh fruit from your garden to your table.
-Explore the many types of common berries that are available such as blueberries (Vaccinium), strawberries (Fragaria), raspberries (Rubus), and take the challenge to try some of the less common berries such as Haskaps (Lonicera), gooseberries (Ribes) and Lingonberries (Vaccinium vitis-idaea).
+Few things are easier than growing small fruits and edibles, and nothing is better than fresh fruit from your garden to your table.
+Explore the many types of common berries that are available such as blueberries (Vaccinium), strawberries (Fragaria), raspberries (Rubus), and take the challenge to grow some of the less common berries such as Haskaps (Lonicera), gooseberries (Ribes) and Lingonberries (Vaccinium vitis-idaea).

 Perennials are plants that live for more than two years.
 They die off in the fall and winter and return in the spring.
 There are many kinds of perennials in various colours, sizes, and textures with different bloom times.
 With some pre-planning of the garden layout there could be continuous blooms from spring to fall creating a new look throughout the growing season.

 Daylilies are vigorous perennials that adapt to a wide range of soil and light conditions.
 They are available in an array of plant sizes, bloom colours, bloom sizes and blooming times.
 Daylilies are a lovely addition to a perennial border and breathtaking in large masses.